Your guide to building a call center campaign on CallHub from the ground up. We cover everything from scripts, dispositions to follow-up texts.

 Call people in their Timezone - In the US, there are multiple Timezones, and some states also have two Timezones.
 You can check this setting to make sure that your contacts are called in their Timezone.
 This setting identifies the Timezone of the user based on the following factors:

 - Zipcode of the contact. (if not available)

 - State of the contact. (if not available)

 - Areacode of the Phone Number.

-Zip code and State are checked from the contact record in Phonebook (if added).
+Zip code and State are checked from the contact record in contact list (if added).